 When an accident occurs at work, most workers understand that they have the right to seek workers’ compensation benefits from their employer.
 However, many injured workers are unaware that they may also have a right to bring a lawsuit against parties other than their employer who may have been negligent in causing their work injury.
 Known as third party claims, these lawsuits help to ensure that injured employees receive full compensation for their injuries.

 When an employee is hurt at work, it is important that they seek the assistance of an Atlanta workers’ compensation attorney to ensure all at-fault parties are held accountable.
-Often, third-party liability cannot be established without a full investigation on part of the injured worker’s attorney.
-If you or a loved one has been hurt on the job, contact our attorneys today to find out if you can file a third-party claim.
+Often, third party liability cannot be established without a full investigation on the part of the injured worker’s attorney.
+If you or a loved one has been hurt on the job, contact our attorneys today to find out if you can file a third party claim.

 What Is a Third Party Claim?

 In regard to on-the-job injuries, third party liability arises when a workplace accident occurs due to the negligence of an individual or entity separate from the worker’s employer.
 For instance, if a worker suffers a back injury after slipping and falling on a wet floor, they can seek workers’ compensation benefits.
 If the floors were left wet by a cleaning company that failed to put up signs indicating a slippery surface, the cleaning service may also be held accountable for the injury.

 Third party claims are also common on construction sites, where a number of individuals, including subcontractors, are responsible for the premises.
 For instance, if a worker is injured in a scaffold collapse, they may be able to bring a claim against the scaffolding company.
 In these third party claims, it is typically alleged that the company failed to properly erect the scaffold, and it, therefore, collapsed as a result.